Community Partners

 Elmhurst Great Western Prairie

-• Description: Elmhurst Great Western Prairie is a six-acre remnant of native prairie that is a program of the Elmhurst Park District.
+• Description: Elmhurst Great Western Prairie is a six-acre remnant of native prairie that is a park within the Elmhurst Park District.
 This area is the oldest living environment in Elmhurst.
-Volunteers help to restore and maintain this prairie by removing invasive plant species, collecting seeds, and spreading seeds.
+Volunteers help the Park District to maintain and enhance this prairie by removing invasive plant species, collecting seeds and spreading seeds.

 • Sign up: Email one of the volunteer leaders stating that you would like to be on the email list announcing upcoming work mornings: Dave Terrill at daveterrill@terrillconsulting.com or Eric Keeley at keeley.eric@gmail.com.
 Include a completed Adopt-a-Park waiver.